percona/percona-backup-mongodb/doc/source/glossary.rst

      "all or nothing" rule.
 A transaction is either fully applied or not at all.

+  Blob
+    A blob stands for Binary Large Object, which includes objects such as images and multimedia files.
+In other words these are various data files that you store in Microsoft’s data storage platform.
+Blobs are organized in :term:`containers <Container>` which are kept in Azure Blob storage under your storage account.

   Bucket
      A bucket is a container on the s3 remote storage that stores backups.